nicolasbld/background/README.md

 # background

-This is a website that allows you to choose a gradient and it displays the css lines to use it on your website.
+This website allows you to choose a gradient color background and it displays the css code to use it for your own application.

 Visit website [here](https://nicolasbld.github.io/background/).